 Gottfried: oh, that is well thought out, I grant you.
 You know that you have to doubt and your doubts become tools that erase problems.
 I know I have to sing and my song erases worries.
 We cannot avoid doubts but we find different answers and utilities for them.

 Socrates: yes, for me, to avoid doubts is to decide to never examine things, and therefore to never know anything about them.
 It’s unproductive.

-Gottfried: I don’t tell you that singing makes me find the worms I need to live!
-I have to develop a strategy to get there and it’s not always easy or foolproof.
+Gottfried: I don’t tell you that singing makes me find the worms I need to make a living!
+I have to develop a strategy to get them and it’s not always easy or foolproof.
 However, my belief in a pre-established order makes my quest more joyful and enjoyable.
 And who knows, maybe the worms are happier that it’s me who eats them rather than the sad mole?

 Socrates: that’s right, I know a smiling wand that warms my heart.
 But if singing is your cure, how do you explain that of the cicada and the ant, it is the cicada that dies of hunger?

-Gottfried: the cicada is starving only in the mind of Monsieur De La Fontaine.
+Gottfried: the cicada is starving only in the mind of a certain Monsieur De La Fontaine.
 In fact, it sings and thrives.
 It follows its nature which is not that of the ant.